Almost all trees are almost graceful: Setup

-Given $A\subset\bbA$ and $C\subset\bbC$, and a structure $X$, we write for the set of all structures following the pattern $X$ whose chosen vertex labels are in $A$ and whose chosen edge labels are in $C$. \end{definition} We shall be interested in four groups of structures, denoted by $X_1,\ldots,X_4$.
-Let us first describe the graphs underlying these four groups of structures.
+In any structure $X$, we require that if $u$ and $v$ are fixed vertices, then $uv$ is a fixed edge and we have $uv=|u-v|$, and we require that each free edge has one endpoint fixed and the other free. \end{definition} We shall be interested in four groups of structures, denoted by $X_1,\ldots,X_4$.
+Actual structures in each individual group, say in $X_i$, have the same underlying graph, but differ by labels on vertices and edges.
+So, let us first describe the graphs underlying these four groups of structures.
 The graph underlying $X_1$ is a single vertex.
 The graph underlying $X_2$ and $X_4$ is a path on three vertices.
 The graph underlying $X_3$ is an edge.
 Let us now describe the free and fixed vertices and edges of these four groups of structures.
-The single vertex of $X_1$ is free. $X_2$ has one end-vertex fixed and the two remaining vertices free.
+The single vertex of $X_1$ is free.
+Members of $X_2$ have one end-vertex fixed and the two remaining vertices free.
 The edge connecting the two free vertices is fixed and the other one is free.
 In $X_3$, one vertex is free and the other is fixed; the edge connecting these two vertices is free.
 Last, the center of $X_4$ is free, the end-vertices are fixed, and the two edges are free.
-For example, individual structures within the group $X_2$ differ by the actual label on the fixed vertex, the two labels on the free vertices, and the label on the single fixed edge.
-This information is given in double square brackets.
-That is, given $a,a'\in\bbA$, $c\in\bbC$ and distinct $I,I'\in\cI\cup\cJ$ \reminder{$\Xone{I}$, $\Xtwo{a,I,c,I'}$, $\Xthree{a,I}$, $\Xfour{a,a',I}$,} we write $\Xone{I}$, $\Xtwo{a,I,c,I'}$, $\Xthree{a,I}$ and $\Xfour{a,a',I}$ for structures as shown on Figure~\ref{fig:structs}.
-The reason for using the double square brackets is to distinguish the parameters from the notion introduced in~\eqref{eq:substitutionbrackets}; we can for example write $\Xtwo{a,I,c,I'}(A,C)$ for the set of all structures following the pattern $\Xtwo{a,I,c,I'}$ whose chosen vertex labels are in $A$ and whose chosen edge label is in~$C$.
+We then refer to the actual structures in group $X_i$ by writing $X_i\llbracket\cdot\rrbracket$ where the double brackets contains specification of labels of fixed vertices (these are specified by an element of $\bbA$), free vertices (these are specified by an interval in $\bbA$), and fixed edges (these are specified by an element of $\bbC$).
+Note that free edges are not parametrized in Definition~\ref{def:struct}, and hence no information regarding them is included the double brackets.